MicrosoftDocs/sql-docs/azure-sql/database/authentication-aad-service-principal.md

 1. Assign the server identity.
 The server identity can be a system-assigned or user-assigned managed identity.
 For more information, see [User-assigned managed identity in Microsoft Entra ID for Azure SQL](authentication-azure-ad-user-assigned-managed-identity.md).

-    - The following PowerShell command creates a new Azure SQL logical server, provisioned with a system-assigned managed identity:
+    - The following PowerShell command creates a new logical server provisioned with a system-assigned managed identity:

     ```powershell
     New-AzSqlServer -ResourceGroupName <resource group> -Location <Location name> -ServerName <Server name> -ServerVersion "12.0" -SqlAdministratorCredentials (Get-Credential) -AssignIdentity